-\paragraph{On partial entanglement issues.} We observe in some cases that gradient propagation can be affected by fixed entanglement of occlusion features.
+\textbf{On partial entanglement issues.} We observe in some cases that gradient propagation can be affected by fixed entanglement of occlusion features.
 This is the case for example for sky regions in fog (Sec.~\ref{sec:exp-fog-disentanglement}) because physics~\cite{narasimhan2002vision} formalizes that regardless of its intensity fog is always entangled at far.
 In such scenarios, disentanglement will perform poorly because the generator will not get any discriminative feedback.
 In many other cases however, Disentanglement Guidance (DG, Sec.~\ref{sec:method-dg}) mitigates the phenomenon as it blocks injection of the physical model in relevant image regions.
 We conjecture that the effectiveness could be extended by varying DG at training time to ensure a balanced gradient propagation.

-\paragraph{On genetic estimation effectiveness.} The sub-optimal performances of our genetic estimation of $w_{nd}$ are imputed to the much more complex search space, in which we vary all parameters of our physical model simultaneously.
-Although we did set fairly large search limits for $w_{nd}$, one could envisage a mixed training in which the search space is limited to reasonable hand-tuned limits.
+\textbf{On genetic estimation effectiveness.} The sub-optimal performances of our genetic estimation of $w_{nd}$ are imputed to the much more complex search space, in which we vary all parameters of our physical model simultaneously.
+It is worth noting that manually tuning non-differentiable parameters requires many trainings, while relying on genetic optimization achieves acceptable results in a single complete training.
+Also, we did set fairly large search boundaries for $w_{nd}$ (as evaluated in Sec.~\ref{sec:exp-ablation}), but one could envisage a mixed training in which the search space is limited to reasonable hand-tuned boundaries.
 In this sense, genetic estimation of $w_{nd}$ could be seen as a minimum mining technique, ensuring increased performances on the hand-tuned values.